thisisprabhat/colored_log/README.md

   // Red-colored text
   // name is optional
   ColoredLog.red(
-    "This is a red log message.",
+    "This is a red log message.\n",
     name: 'Red Log',
   );

   // Custom background color
   ColoredLog.black(
-    "This log has a green background.",
+    "This log has a green background.\n",
     background: LogColor.green,
   );

   // Bold yellow text
   ColoredLog.yellow(
-    "This log is bold and yellow.",
+    "This log is bold and yellow.\n",
     style: LogStyle.bold,
   );